O-Log-N/Hare-IDL/STYLE-GUIDE.md

 1. iterations over the vector SHOULD use  size_t as index variable type: for(size_t i=0; i < v.size(); ++i)
 2. prefixed increment SHOULD be used in standalone statements: for(auto it=v.begin();;++it) is preferred over for(auto it=v.begin();;it++)
-3. All text-formatted file output SHOULD be done via C++ Format library: https://github.com/cppformat/cppformat .
+3. All text-formatted file/console output SHOULD be done via C++ Format library: https://github.com/cppformat/cppformat .
 This library is available as 'git submodule' within /3rdparty/cppformat/ .
-4. All file I/O (except for-text-formatted one, see item I.5.3 right above) SHOULD be done via std::iostream
+4. All file/console I/O (except for-text-formatted output, see item I.5.3 right above) SHOULD be done via std::iostream